awsdocs/aws-transfer-user-guide/doc_source/API_ListedServer.md

 Required: No

  ** IdentityProviderType **   <a name="TransferFamily-Type-ListedServer-IdentityProviderType"></a>
-Specifies the mode of authentication for a server\.
+The mode of authentication for a server\.
 The default value is `SERVICE_MANAGED`, which allows you to store and access user credentials within the AWS Transfer Family service\.
-Use `AWS_DIRECTORY_SERVICE` to provide access to Active Directory groups in AWS Managed Active Directory or Microsoft Active Directory in your on\-premises environment or in AWS using AD Connectors\.
-This option also requires you to provide a Directory ID using the `IdentityProviderDetails` parameter\.
+Use `AWS_DIRECTORY_SERVICE` to provide access to Active Directory groups in AWS Directory Service for Microsoft Active Directory or Microsoft Active Directory in your on\-premises environment or in AWS using AD Connector\.
+This option also requires you to provide a Directory ID by using the `IdentityProviderDetails` parameter\.
 Use the `API_GATEWAY` value to integrate with an identity provider of your choosing\.
-The `API_GATEWAY` setting requires you to provide an API Gateway endpoint URL to call for authentication using the `IdentityProviderDetails` parameter\.
+The `API_GATEWAY` setting requires you to provide an Amazon API Gateway endpoint URL to call for authentication by using the `IdentityProviderDetails` parameter\.
-Use the `AWS_LAMBDA` value to directly use a Lambda function as your identity provider\.
-If you choose this value, you must specify the ARN for the lambda function in the `Function` parameter for the `IdentityProviderDetails` data type\.
+Use the `AWS_LAMBDA` value to directly use an AWS Lambda function as your identity provider\.
+If you choose this value, you must specify the ARN for the Lambda function in the `Function` parameter or the `IdentityProviderDetails` data type\.
 Type: String
 Valid Values:` SERVICE_MANAGED | API_GATEWAY | AWS_DIRECTORY_SERVICE | AWS_LAMBDA`
 Required: No

  ** LoggingRole **   <a name="TransferFamily-Type-ListedServer-LoggingRole"></a>
-Specifies the Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows a server to turn on Amazon CloudWatch logging for Amazon S3 or Amazon EFS events\.
-When set, user activity can be viewed in your CloudWatch logs\.
+The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows a server to turn on Amazon CloudWatch logging for Amazon S3 or Amazon EFSevents\.
+When set, you can view user activity in your CloudWatch logs\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `arn:.*role/.*`